Blog / 2017 / Antiracist Artist

 And, for the record, I’m still proud of Apple Pie even though it caused a number of people to question my values.
 I learned a lot making the series.
 I went into it thinking that American immigrants were generally as patriotic as I was because, like me, they knew what it was like to actively choose between being in the US and being elsewhere.
 I came out of the work with a new understanding that at least some of my love for the US came from being a white immigrant who speaks English without an accent.

-As for “On Hating the Straight White Male” (the blog post that has caused so many to call me racist) I removed it when I rebuilt my site.
+In regards to “On Hating the Straight White Male” (the blog post that has caused so many to call me racist), I removed it when I rebuilt my site.
 If you want to read it, the text lives on in the video, but I was tired of all the web traffic that article was getting.
-On my site, anyone linking to that old page gets redirected here.
-I doubt this video about antiracism will change any MRA minds, but at least my words can’t be used to bolster their wrong-headed ideas anymore.
+Now, anyone linking to that old page gets redirected to this video about antiracism.
+I doubt this post will change any MRA minds, but at least my words can’t be used to bolster their wrong-headed ideas anymore.